eldipa/book-of-gehn/_posts/2018-06-10-Breaking-ECB.md

 >>> t == secret
 True

->>> t
+>>> t   # byexample: +norm-ws
-("Rollin' in my 5.0\nWith my rag-top down so my hair can blow\nThe girlies o" 'n standby waving just to say hi\nDid you stop?
-No, I just drove by\n')
+"Rollin' in my 5.0\nWith my rag-top down so my hair can blow\nThe girlies on standby waving just to say hi\nDid you stop?
+No, I just drove by\n"
 ```